Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hpzqL7Ujefs.md

 ### Transcript

-> is the second map planned for like few months after release no there is no second map planned we've been working on this map for you know let's see now i don't know five or six years we're not done there's no plans for a second map
+> is the second map planned for like few months after release no there is no second map planned we've been working on this map for you know let's see now I don't know five or six years we're not done there's no plans for a second map